Omicron spikes, Mexican president calls it "a little COVID"

 López Obrador claimed the Omicron variant is “a little COVID,” noting hospitalizations and deaths had not increased at the same rate.
 However, experts say those are both lagging indicators that may not show up for weeks after infections spike.

-Reading advice posted on Twitter by a supporter, the president said Mexicans with symptoms should just stay at home, take paracetamol and isolate, rather than going out and trying to find tests.
+Reading advice posted on Twitter, the president said Mexicans with symptoms should just stay at home, take paracetamol and isolate, rather than going out and trying to find tests.

 López Obrador’s administration has long refused to implement mass testing, calling it a waste of money.
 He called on companies not to require COVID tests for employees.